-The whitepaper introduces several important Microsoft server OS storage and memory enhancements that give Windows administrators access to advanced functionality and help IT departments save money, thanks to cost-saving new features that once existed only in specialised hardware.
-Now they're available to everyone via OS, enabling IT professionals to get maximum return on investment out of the hardware they already have - and to budget effectively for future needs.
+This white paper will introduce several important Microsoft server OS storage and memory enhancements that give Windows administrators access to advanced functionality to help IT departments save money, thanks to cost-saving new features that once existed only in specialized hardware.
+Now they're available to everyone via OS, enabling IT professionals to get maximum return on investment out of the hardware they already have-and to effectively budget for future needs.